assist-project/dtls-fuzzer/README.md

 - where applicable whether client certification was required (req), optional (nreq) or disabled (none);
 - the testing algorithm: random walk (rwalk) or an adaptation of it (stests);
     - experiments using the adaptation have not been included in the paper
-- optionally, whether retransmissions were included (incl or excl).
+- optionally, whether retransmissions were included in/excluded from outputs (incl or excl).
     - retransmissions were included by default

-As an example, the folder name 'jsse-12_rsa_cert_none_rwalk_incl' indicates an experiment on the JSSE 12 implementation of DTLS, using an alphabet including inputs for performing an RSA handshake, client certificate authentication is disabled, the test algorithm is random walk and retransmissions are included.
+As an example, the folder name 'jsse-12_rsa_cert_none_rwalk_incl' indicates an experiment on the JSSE 12 implementation of DTLS, using an alphabet including inputs for performing RSA handshakes, client certificate authentication is disabled, the test algorithm is random walk and retransmissions are included.

 An output folder contains:
-- 'alphabet.xml', the alphabet;
+- 'alphabet.xml', the input alphabet;
-- 'command.args', the arguments file used;
+- 'command.args', the arguments file used containing various experiment parameters, most notably:
+    - *queries*, the bound on the number of random walk tests which need to pass for a hypothesis to be deemed final
+    - *equivalenceAlgorithms*, model-based test algorithms employed
+    - *runWait* and *timeout*, the start and response timeout respectively (we touch on them later)
-- 'sul.config', SUT-dependent configuration for **TLS-Attacker**,  the same configuration could be used to execute workflow traces on the SUT using **TLS-Attacker** alone;
+- 'sul.config', SUT-dependent configuration for **TLS-Attacker**,  the same configuration can be used to execute workflow traces on the SUT using **TLS-Attacker** alone;
 - 'hyp[0-9]+.dot', intermediate hypotheses;
 - 'statistics.txt', experiment statistics such as the total number of tests, learning time;
     - Table 4 displays this data
 - 'nondet.log', logs of encountered non-deterministic behavior;
-- 'learnedModel.dot', in case learning converged, the learned model (or final hypothesis);
+- 'learnedModel.dot', in case learning converged, the learned model (i.e. final hypothesis);
 - 'error.msg', an error message generated in case the experiment failed/learning was stopped and hence, did not converge to a final model.
-    - The main culprit is time-related non-determinism (same inputs lead to different results).
+    - the main culprit is time-related non-determinism (same inputs lead to different results).

 The evaluator can check (for example) that experimental results in 'included' correspond to those displayed in Table 4, or that configurations tested in Table 2 also appear in 'all_ciphers'.
-Note that models appearing in the paper were the result of significant pruning.
+Note that models appearing in the paper were the result of significant pruning/triming, whereas the models appearing in output folders are unaltered.
-Hence the learned models may not be reflective of the models displayed in the paper.

 # dtls-fuzzer evaluation steps
 For the purpose of evaluating **dtls-fuzzer** it is necessary to perform the following steps: